INFO490/assignments/hw6/hw6.markdown

 You might find it easier to practice and debug using the first option, but for submission, you will have to write an SQL script and make sure that the second method works.

-Read the directions below at least once __before__ you start writing code to understand where we are headed.
+Read the directions below at least once __before__ you start writing code to understand where you are headed.
 If you don't understand something in the directcions, review the lessons, google what you don't understand, or just ask us.

-There are four major tasks (or five but the first two are basically the same operation) in this problem:
+There are five major tasks in this problem:

 1. CREATE a table named *myCensus*, import *ss12pil_sql.csv*.
 2. CREATE another table *moreCensus*, import *ss12pil_favorite_number.csv*.
-3. JOIN two tables by matching the PRIMARY KEY,
+3. JOIN *myCensus* and *moreCensus* by matching the PRIMARY KEY
 4. INSERT a new row in the table,
 5. SELECT query.